-If you are successful at interview, you will be asked to complete and return the Vetting Form in order for the relevant security checks to be carried out.
+If you are successful at interview, you will be asked to go through vetting in order for the relevant security checks to be carried out.
 You will be issued with an official identity card, which you must use when visiting.

 Following clearance, you will be invited to attend an Induction day, organised by the coordinator of the scheme.

 The training programme is made up of practical and theoretical exercises covering all aspects of custody visiting and is complemented by a set of guidelines and the basic principles of the PACE.
 Further training sessions will be arranged locally to keep you informed on new developments and to share experiences.

 Once appointed you will complete a probationary period of approximately six months, and then appointments are usually made for a set period, which may be renewable.
 You would be allocated at least one mentor completing two visits per month for at least the first six months.
 Following a review at six months, it may be that two visits per month will continue with the mentors for a further six months.